 Sometimes an innovation or idea comes along and it transforms everything.
 Think Apple for computers, or Google for the internet,or Netflix for Saturday nights.

-There are plenty of examples of such innovations in the Whisky industry, but we’ve chosen the ones that have really shaken up how things are done.
+There are plenty of examples of whisky innovations in the spirts industry, but we’ve chosen the ones that have really shaken up how things are done.

 1. Single Pot Still Malt

 Getting consistency with Whisky can be hard, and producing it as cheaply as possible but still maintaining flavour can also be difficult.
 When Andrew Usher created the art of blending in the 1860s, he addressed these issues.
-By using grain Whisky alongside malt, he was able to create lighter bodied drams, with a more palatable flavour profile. these proved massively popular and blending soon became the new norm.
+He did this by using grain Whisky alongside malt.
+This way he was able to create lighter bodied drams, with a more palatable flavour profile. these proved massively popular and blending soon became the new norm.

 3. Single Malt